techidaily/site-facebook/source/_posts/best-practices-for-writing-and-publishing-on-facebook-multi-lang.md

  You may choose to write a Facebook post in a different language using its post composer.
 However, this option can be seen in the mobile version only.
 You can choose the language of your choice from the options available.
 Tap the**alphabet icon** to start translating or directly posting in the said language.

- You could rely on Facebook's built-in translation feature to communicate with those people, but as with any[online translation service](https://www.makeuseof.com/tag/forget-google-translate-3-ways-get-accurate-quick-translation/) , you're not going to get great results all of the time.
+ You could rely on Facebook's built-in translation feature to communicate with those people, but as with any [online translation service](https://www.makeuseof.com/tag/forget-google-translate-3-ways-get-accurate-quick-translation/) , you're not going to get great results all of the time.

 ## How to Create a Facebook Post From Your Page in Multiple Languages

  If you have a Facebook Page, you can post to your audience in multiple languages using the platform's built-in publishing tools.
 However, you'll need to be an admin of the Page you're posting to.

  Post its transition to Meta, Facebook has implemented a lot of changes to its functionality.
-You can take advantage of the[Global Pages](https://www.facebook.com/business/help/905034079579176) feature to create new**Market Pages** for your target audiences in different languages.
+You can take advantage of the [Global Pages](https://www.facebook.com/business/help/905034079579176) feature to create new**Market Pages** for your target audiences in different languages.
 However, do keep in mind that the feature is limited to select geographies at the moment.

  Now that you've enabled multilingual posting in the settings, you'll see a new option in the Page's post composer tool.
 Here's how to access the feature: